4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

 At face value, this function also looks secure.
 After all, it doesn't take any user input, and the `arg_list` is static, right?
 Wrong!
 There is definitely something we can affect about it: the **relative-path** call to `full-checkup.sh`.

-> :bulb: Relative paths like this are relative to the *location from which the binary was called*, not the location of the binary itself.
+> 💡 Relative paths like this are relative to the *location from which the binary was called*, not the location of the binary itself.
 Thats what makes using a relative path so inherently insecure: we can make it reference a script called `full-checkup.sh` placed in any directory, as long as it is adjacent to where we call `system-checkup.py` from.

 Continuing to work out of `/tmp`, let's create a special version of `full-checkup.sh`, one that pops a reverse shell.